Are you looking for an alternative to LeadPages or OptinMonster?

 And for each type of form, Thrive Leads provides multiple templates that look slick and professional.

 Thrive Leads offers true two-step forms.
-For example, at the end of this post, you'll see a form like this (you may or may not see it, depending on how you got to this post), which is step 1:
+For example, at the end of this post, you'll see a form like this (you may or may not see it, depending on how you got to this post), which is step 1 (click to enlarge the images):

 When you click on the big orange button, you'll see step two: